harridw/Course3ProgrammingAssignment/README.md

  5    tBodyAcc-std()-Y
 ````

-A new coolumn is added, 'stat', to capture flag identifying the variable as 'mean()', 'std()', or 'other'
+A new column is added, 'stat', to capture flag identifying the variable as 'mean()', 'std()', or 'other'.
+The
-The grepl() function looks for the defined 'phrase' in the variable name.
+grepl() function looks for the defined 'phrase' in the variable name.
 If it finds a match, it returns 'TRUE'.
 Using
 the ifelse(), we can determine what action, or step, to take next.
 It is used here to set flag defining the variable.
 ````r
 measures$stat <- ifelse(grepl(pattern = "mean()", measures$feature, ignore.case = FALSE, fixed = TRUE), "mean",